OpenHFT/Chronicle-Map/README.md

 usage]
 (http://vanillajava.blogspot.co.uk/2014/12/on-heap-vs-off-heap-memory-usage.html)

-One of the downsides of an Off Heap Map is that whenever you wish to get a value ( on heap ) from an entry which is off heap, for example calling :
+One of the downsides of an off heap map is that whenever you wish to get a value ( on heap ) from an entry which is off heap, for example calling :

  ``` java
 Value v = get(key)
 ```

-that entry has to be deserialised onto the java heap so that you can use its value just like any other java object.
+that entry has to be deserialised onto the Java heap so that you can use its value just like any other Java object.
 So if you were to call get(key) ten times,

  ``` java
 for(int i=1;i<=10;i++) {
   Value v = get(key)
 }
 ```
 this would create 10 separate instances of the value.
-As each time get() is called the map has to first create a Object to store the result in and then deserialise the value stored in the off heap entry.
-If you want to get the value back on heap so that you can use it like a normal java value, There is nothing we can do about the deserialisation as this has to occur every time, ( since the value may have been changed by another thread ), but we don’t have to create the object each time.
-This is why we create `getUsing(key,using)`.
-By reducing the number of objects you create, you reduce the amount of work that the garbage collector has to carry out, this in turn may, improve your overall performance.
-So back to `getUsing(key,using)`, If you wish to reuse and existing object ( in this case the ‘using’ value ), you can instead call :
+This is because each time get() is called, the map has to first create a Object to store the result in and then deserialise the value stored in the off heap entry.
+Assuming you want to get the value back on heap so that you can use it like a normal Java value, deserialisation is unavoidable.
+Deserialisation has to occur every time, ( since the value may have been changed by another thread ), but we don’t have to create the object each time.
+This is why we introduced the method `getUsing(key,using)`.
+By reducing the number of objects you create, the amount of work that the garbage collector has to carry out is reduced, this in turn may improve overall performance.
+So back to `getUsing(key,using)`, if you wish to reuse and existing object ( in this case the ‘using’ value ), you can instead call :

  ``` java